Consultation is available before starting a case. We invite you to

 examples of flat buttons:

 The underlined text, and text that becomes underlined when the mouse hovers over the text, within the general text of the page, navigates to other places on the same page, or another page on the website.
 This text may have a different color background, or it may have the same background color as the other text in the area.
-Use the yellow navigation bars at the left and bottom of the page to return to, or go to, another page in the website .
+Use the yellow navigation bars at the left of the page to return to, or go to, another page in the website .

 Navigation on this website most buttons in this section are operational